upspin/upspin/doc/server_setup.md

 # Setting up upspinserver

+## The easy way

+The [Upspin tools](/dl/) include a program called `upspin-ui` that automates the deployment of an `upspinserver` to Google Cloud Platform.
+If you wish to deploy to GCP, try using `upspin-ui` instead of following this guide.
+See the [signup document](signup.md) for more information.

 ## Conventions
 Throughout this document, we will mark commands to be run on your local machine with the shell prompt `local$` and commands to be